n-mounier/bGWAS/README.md

 ## Overview
 [//]:-------------------------------

 bGWAS is an R-package to perform a Bayesian GWAS, using summary statistics as input.
 Briefly, it compares the observed Z-score from a conventional GWAS to a prior Z-score, calculated from publicly available GWASs (currently, a set of 58 studies, last update dd-mm-yyyy - hereinafter referred to as "prior GWASs").
-Only GWASs having a significant influence on the conventional GWAS (identified using a multivariate Mendelian Randomization (MR) approach) are used to calculate the prior Z-scores.
+Only prior GWASs having a significant influence on the conventional GWAS (identified using a multivariate Mendelian Randomization (MR) approach) are used to calculate the prior Z-scores.
 Observed and prior Z-scores are compared using Bayes Factors, and empirical p-values are calculated using a permutation approach.

 +The main functions are:
 -   `bGWAS()` -  core function that will return
--   `availableStudies()` will directly return the available GWASs that are available as priors
+-   `availableStudies()` will directly return the available prior GWASs that can be used to calculate prior Z-scores
--   `selectStudies()` allows a quick selection of GWASs as priors
+-   `selectStudies()` allows a quick selection of prior GWASs (to include/exclude specific studies when calculating prior Z-scores)
--   `bGWASfromPrior()` does ... # NOT IMPLEMENTED YET
+-   `bGWASfromPrior()` compare prior Z-scores pre-calculated by the user to observed Z-scores # NOT IMPLEMENTED YET

 ## Installation